 Chaplain Shazeeda Khan has an economics degree from New York University.
 She began her career as a commodities accountant at a Wall Street firm.
 She has a certificate in Islamic Studies and is currently a volunteer chaplain at the United States Federal Correctional Institution in Danbury, CT since 2005 where she serves Muslim women.
 She the Director of Islamic Education and teacher for the Baitul Mukarram Masjid of Greater Danbury.
 There she develops the Islamic Studies curriculum for the youth ages 5 to 18 and supervises a team of teachers.
 She also develops halaqa programs for the women.
 Since 2000 Chaplain Khan has served on the board of the Association of Religious Communities (ARC), an interfaith community service organization.
-She is one of the founding board members of the Muslim Endorsement Council (MEC, Inc.) and the Secretary of The Islamic Seminary of America (TISA).
+She is one of the founding board members of the Muslim Endorsement Council (MEC, Inc.); the Secretary of The Islamic Seminary of America (TISA); and elected Treasurer of Association of Religious Endorsing Bodies (AREB).

 Imam Salahuddin M. Muhammad worked 28 years as a chaplain before retiring from Fishkill Correctional Facility in Beacon NY.
 He also retired as Senior Imam of Masjid Al Ikhlas after 26 years of service in Newburgh NY.
 Additionally, Dr. Muhammad is a retired contract chaplain having served 17 years at Bard College, Annandale-on-Hudson NY.
 He is currently: President of the Alumni Council and Executive Board member of Hartford Seminary; Past president of the Association of Muslim Chaplains (AMC); Associate Imam of As-Salaam Islamic Center in Raleigh NC; Secretary for the Triangle Imams Council (TIC).
 Imam Muhammad is a member of Muslims for Social Justice (MSJ), and a member of the Muslim Public Affairs Council (MPAC).
 He is also the author of Bridging the Divide between Immigrants and African American Muslims by Using the Concept of Tawheed as the Catalyst.